 Even more discouragingly, the British were preoccupied fighting Napoleon and the French in Europe and had scant troops to spare in the War of 1812.
 The war was going very poorly for the United States indeed.

-Almost immediately after the war declaration President James Madison was attempting a peaceful resolution.
+Almost immediately after the war declaration President James Madison sought a peaceful resolution.
 If the British would revoke the Orders in Council and their policy of impressment the war could end peacefully.

 The Russians offered to first mediate a peace agreement in 1813, but the British declined.
 The Czar of Russia was known to favor the American stance and Britain balked over negotiations on the Russian mainland.1